We’re Here to Help Guide You Through a Strong Application

 Include past work experience, educational accomplishments, demonstrations of leadership, and ways in which you have grown professionally.

-- If you are choosing your specialization at the time of admission, answer the following questions:
+If you are selecting your specialization of choice at the time of admission, answer the following two questions:

-- Why did you choose this specialization?
+- Why have you selected your specialization of choice?
 What actions have you taken to better understand your intended specialization?

 - What are your career goals immediately following the completion of your degree?
 In the event that your career goals change or shift from your original intentions, what is your alternative plan?

-- If you will finalize your specialization choice during your first semester, answer the following questions:
+If you are finalizing your specialization of choice during your first semester, answer the following two questions:

-- Share with us why you selected the two career specializations you chose and tell us how each one will help you pursue your career goals immediately following the MBA.
-What actions will you take to narrow your specialization choice during your first semester in the program?
+- Share with us why you have selected the 2 careers specializations and tell us how each one will help you in pursuing your career goals immediately following the MBA.
+What actions will you take to best help you select a specialization during your first semester in the program?

 - Tell us about a time you demonstrated leadership in a way that made an enduring impact.
 What did you learn about your strengths and weaknesses as a leader from that experience?

-- How have you helped to foster an inclusive work environment?
-Give one specific example of the impact it had on your organization.
+- How have you helped to foster an inclusive work environment and give one specific example of the impact it had on your organization.

 - One recommendation is required; the admissions committee will accept up to two.